This is my family’s menudo recipe. We are from the good State of Durango. iArriba Durango!

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Menudo is a Mexican stew made of tripe (or beef stomach).
-It is cooked in a red chile broth with hominy and topped with lime, onion, cilantro, and oregano.
+Menudo is a Mexican stew made of beef tripe, or cow’s stomachs.
+It is cooked in a red chile broth with hominy and served in large bowls.
+Topped with lime juice, onion, cilantro, and oregano.

 - Put the tripe in a large stockpot.